SabakiHQ/influence/README.md

       Only assigns a non-zero number to a vertex if the vertex has radiance in its corresponding color greater or equal to `minRadiance`.

 Returns an array of arrays of the same size as `data`.
-Each entry is a number, the bigger it is the greater the influence of a color.
+Each entry is a number between `-1` and `1` inclusive.
 A negative number corresponds to white influence whereas a positive number denotes black influence.

 This map does not take dead stones into account, i.e. it will assume all stones specified in `data` are alive.
 To get better results, remove dead stones first, either manually or with the [`deadstones` module](https://github.com/SabakiHQ/deadstones).